-It’s great store-ability is one of the reasons it became so popular across a > pre-fridge world, particularly islands in the Pacific.
-But it still holds true > today: there are many advantages to having a tin or two of Spam sitting in the > cupboard.
-Without any fears about it going off, it can sit there until you get > the urge to pop open a can and switch on the oven. > > This is about as simple as a recipe can be: slice up the Spam into sticks, and > bake in the oven at for about 12 minutes.
-Serve with a dollop of tomato ketchup, > and enjoy. > > - 1 x 340g can of SPAM® Chopped Pork and Ham - cut into 1/2" sticks
+It’s great store-ability is one of the reasons it became so popular across a pre-fridge world, particularly islands in the Pacific.
+But it still holds true today: there are many advantages to having a tin or two of Spam sitting in the cupboard.
+Without any fears about it going off, it can sit there until you get the urge to pop open a can and switch on the oven.

+This is about as simple as a recipe can be: slice up the Spam into sticks, and bake in the oven at for about 12 minutes for your spam fries.
+Serve with a dollop of tomato ketchup, and enjoy.

+- 1 x 340g can of SPAM® Chopped Pork and Ham - cut into 1/2" sticks

 - Ketchup / Mayonnaise to serve

 Preheat oven to 350f 180c/160c Fan

 Spread the SPAM® Chopped Pork and Ham sticks on a baking tray and place on top shelf of preheated oven for approximately 12 minutes until golden but not crisping up

 Serve in an empty SPAM® Chopped Pork and Ham can with a selection of dips

 - This recipe is 19 Weight Watchers Smart Points per portion

 Another fries with a difference recipe is my Swede Chips With Sticky Mustard Dressing

 This nutritional information is for raw Spam; cooking it will reduce the fat content and calories.